baler-collaboration/baler/README.md

 pip install baler-compressor
 ```

-For examples how to use Baler we recommend following the tutorial from our baler-demo repository: https://github.com/baler-collaboration/baler-demo
+For examples on how to use Baler we recommend following the tutorial from our baler-demo repository: https://github.com/baler-collaboration/baler-demo

 # Contributing